Prepaid or HMO Dental Plans

 With PPO insurance plans, the insurance companies negotiate fee schedules with dentists in exchange for the dentist being put on a list of “preferred” providers.
 Employers give the list to their employees to match them up with dentists who participate with the dental plan.

 Most PPO plans cover preventive care, cleanings, check-ups, protective dental sealants, x-rays and fluoride treatment at 80 to 100%.
 Basic care, including root canal therapy, extractions and fillings are usually covered at 80%.
 Major care, such as crowns (caps), permanent bridgework and full and partial dentures, as well as periodontal (gum) care, are often covered at 50%.
-Although it is not considered indemnity insurance, you still may encounter waiting periods and the premiums are only slightly lower.
+Although it isn’t considered indemnity insurance, you still may encounter waiting periods and the premiums are only slightly lower.